pegahchavoshi/Hotel-Booking-Analysis-/README.md

 This calculates the revenue using the formula (stays_in_weekend_nights + stays_in_week_nights) * adr.
 The resulting table will have a column named "revenue" with the calculated revenue for each row.

+In the previous section, we analyzed the revenue growth of a hotel over the last three years by merging separate tables and adding a revenue column to the table.
+We further segmented the revenue by grouping them by year and hotel type.

+Now, we want to see if the revenue is increasing or not.
+By adding an additional column called arrival_date_year to the previous query, we were able to group and sum the revenue by year.
+The results showed that the revenue for the hotel in 2018 was 4 million, in 2019 it was 16 million, and in 2020 it was 14 million.
+This indicates that the revenue was growing until 2019 and slightly decreased in 2020.

+WITH hotel AS (

+SELECT * FROM dbo.[2018]

+UNION

+SELECT * FROM dbo.[2019]

+UNION

+SELECT * FROM dbo.[2020])

+SELECT

+arrival_date_year,

+hotel,

+round(SUM((stays_in_weekend_nights + stays_in_week_nights)*adr),2) AS revenue

+FROM hotel

+GROUP BY arrival_date_year,hotel